Visual Network Analysis in Immersive Environments: A Survey: Related Work

-Research on IA and 3D visualisation is relatively new but rapidly expanding, and a growing number of surveys investigate aspects of IA, often touching upon network visualisation.
+Research on \textbf{IA and 3D visualisation} is relatively new but rapidly expanding, and a growing number of surveys investigate aspects of IA, often touching upon network visualisation.
 McIntire and Liggett~\cite{McIntire2014the} provide a critical review of 3D stereoscopic visualisation, highlighting its strengths and limitations, including its use with network data.
-Fonnet and Prié~\cite{fonnet2021} offer a broad survey of IA, examining the role of technology, encoding, interaction, and collaboration in immersive settings.
-Although their work includes some network-related studies, it prioritises a broader IA perspective, making detailed comparisons of network visualisation approaches difficult.
+Fonnet and Prié~\cite{fonnet2021} offer a broad survey of IA, examining the role of technology, encoding, interaction, and collaboration.
+While it includes some network-related studies, the broad IA perspective does not allow for a detailed comparison of network visualisation approaches.
 Other works have taken more focused approaches.
 Kraus et al.~\cite{kraus2022immersive} analysed abstract 3D visualisations in IA, categorising research by paper type, data, technology, environment, visual representation, and analysis tasks.
 Liu et al.~\cite{liu2022interactive} reviewed interactive extended reality (XR) methods for information visualisation, including some network-related works, emphasising interaction and layout.
 Fröhler et al.~\cite{froehler2022a} explored cross-reality analytics, examining technology, interaction, visualisation, collaboration, and evaluation, and included publications targeting network analysis.
 Friedl-Knirsch et al.~\cite{friedl2024a} surveyed user evaluations in IA, focusing on evaluation design and methodology, including studies involving networks.
 Belkacem et al.~\cite{belkacem2024interactive} reviewed visualisations for large display walls, addressing objectives, view layouts, data types, interaction, evaluation, and applications, with networks being one data type.
 Lastly, Saffo et al.~\cite{saffo2024unraveling} examined existing IA approaches to outline the design space of the field.

-While these surveys collectively provide a broad understanding of immersive visualisation, none systematically focus on immersive network visualisation.
+While these surveys collectively provide a broad understanding of IA, none systematically focus on immersive network visualisation.
 Existing surveys cover only a small subset of relevant papers and evaluate them from other perspectives.
-We address this gap by providing a detailed and systematic survey on immersive network visualisation.
+We address this gap by providing a \textbf{detailed and systematic survey} on immersive network visualisation.